cosmonought/AiB-ATONE-Delegation-Program/README.md

 - Validators with conflicts of interest that are deemed material and unresolvable.
 AiB reserves the discretion to determine whether a disclosed conflict constitutes a material conflict of interest.

-- For the purpose of distribution of voting power, Validators with less than 3% voting power from the total delegated stake of the AtomOne chain.
+- For the purpose of distribution of voting power, Validators with more than 3% voting power from the total delegated stake of the AtomOne chain.

-- Validators actively participating in future AtomOne testnets
+- Validators not actively participating in future AtomOne testnets

 - Restricted Persons: